jbatarse1/Blockchain_Wallet/README.md

 ## Usage

 To run this application, create a clone on the local desktop.
 Then, initiate your conda environment.
-In Terminal command line, type "streamlit run pychain.py".
+In Terminal command line, type `streamlit run fintech_finder.py`.
 This will open a web browser.

 Below is a validated and verified transaction example: